UABACM/webapp-template_pip_nodocker/README.md

 # Webapp Template

-Template designed to quickly build full stack apps.
+Template designed to quickly build full stack apps without worrying about server development or docker.

+You can integrate Firebase super easily here or utilize one of the webapp templates by Jayden Pyles or Michael Gathara instead.

 Utilizes Github Actions and Ansible to build Docker images to quickly deploy onto an AWS EC2 Debian instance.